TheJoboReal/Noter/Uni/Courses/Master.md

 let currentCourse = dv.current().course; // Get the course property of the current note

 if (!currentCourse) {
-    dv.paragraph("⚠️ No 'course' property found in this file.");
+    dv.paragraph("No 'course' property found in this file.");
 } else {
     let folderPath = "Uni/Notes"; // Base folder path
     let slidesFolder = "Uni/Slides"; // Folder for slides